w3c/presentation-api/interoperability.md

 interoperability between controlling user agents and presentation displays.
 The controlling user agent implements the Presentation API for both controlling and presenting browsing contexts and the presentation page is rendered in silent mode (not visible for the user).
-The controllint user agent captures the UI output of the presentation page and sends the frames to a presentation device like a projector or wireless display.
+The controlling user agent captures the UI output of the presentation page and sends the frames to a presentation device like a projector or wireless display.